-Staff recommends that the Board of County Commissioners transmit CPA-01-21, with the following changes to Objective 1.9, FLUE as proposed by staff.
+Staff recommends that the Board of County Commissioners adopt CPA-01-21, with the following changes to Objective 1.9, FLUE as proposed by staff.

 - 1. Policy 1.9.1 (a) Allowed 750 square feet of non-residential land uses for every dwelling unit.
-Allowed 2,000 dwelling units and 1.5 million square feet of non-residential uses.
-Non-residential may be converted to additional residential units over the maximum 2,000 units at a reduction of 750 sq. ft. of non-residential per dwelling unit over 2,000.
+Allowed 2,000 dwelling units and 1.5 million square feet of nonresidential uses.
+Upon entering into an agreement with the County that guarantees 10% of additional units over 2,000 are affordable to households earning up to 50% of the Area Median Income, an additional 500 units may be approved.
+Additional units over 2,000 will require a reduction of 750 sq. ft. of non-residential per dwelling unit.
+The maximum number of permitted units shall not exceed 2,500.
 Notwithstanding Policy 1.9.2(c), additional development beyond 2,000 units may be located anywhere within the development. - 2.
 Policy 1.9.1. (g) Allowed a multisport and entertainment events center.
 The events center shall be considered a civic use and shall not have a maximum building footprint size.
 The multisport floor area and ancillary facilities such as locker rooms, offices and restrooms shall not be calculated toward the total non-residential square footage allowance for the development.
 The events center shall be located within the village center and the front of the center shall be screened along the pedestrian promenade by buildings with various permitted uses, except for the venue entrance.
 Public pedestrian entrances are not required along the sides and rear of the events center.
 Non-commercial wall murals may substitute for otherwise required glazing or architectural articulation and material change requirements.
 Offstreet areas for service delivery and pick-up, drop-off and loading zones shall be exempted from shading requirements.